NVIDIA/NeMo/docs/source/nlp/bert_pretraining.rst

 .. note::

     For offline data preprocessing, **model.tokenizer** is null.
-For downstream task, use the same tokenizer that was used for offline preprocessing.
+For downstream, use the same tokenizer that was used for offline preprocessing.
 For online data preprocessing, **model.tokenizer** needs to be specified.
 See also :ref:`nlp_model` for details.

-Example of the command for training the model:
+For example, to train the model, run:

 .. code::